auvagha-jb/JavaSockets/README.md

 # JavaSockets
-A Java Application to demonstrate socket functionality
+A Java Application to demonstrate socket functionality in distributed systems

 ## Dependencies
 * JDK>=14